kszenes/kszenes.github.io/_drafts/2024-10-13-Cheatsheet.md

 ```

 This format of documentation only lists the most common commands and doesn't overwhelm the user with every single available option and flag.
-For our example, the fifth line from `cht.sh` tells us that the `-v` flag can be used to find lines which **do not** contain a pattern.
+For our example, the fifth line from `cht.sh` tells us that the `-v` flag can be used to find lines which **do not** contain a search pattern.

 # Combining it with `fzf`